gcangioli/who-umc-poc/input/pagecontent/profiles.md

-### GATEKEEPER Profiles
+### WHO-UMC IDMP Profiles

-This page lists all the profiles that have been specificed for the purpose of the GATEKEEPER project
+This page lists all the profiles that have been specificed for the purpose of the WHO-UMC IDMP project

 {% include table-profiles.xhtml %}